ferdinandfrank/vue-forms/readme.md

 Will only be used if the duration is not defined by the server response.
     - type: Number
     - default: 3000

-- **langKey**: The lang key to use to identify the messages to show to the user on a confirm alert.
-              Will be inserted in a full key existing of the method and further props to retrieve the i18n messages.
-              For the message to show on a confirm alert before a 'POST' request the following key will be used:
-              'confirm.[langKey].post.message'
-    - type: String
-    - default: 'default'

 - **eventName**: The base name of the events that get triggered by the form during a submit.
     - type: String